AdamOnwan/FoodTruckProject/README.md

 2. Type in console: javac FoodTruck.java
 3. Type in console javac FoodTrucktester.java
 4. Type in console: java FoodTruckTester
+If does not work, open with a java editor and delete the package line. (should be first line)

 #### Installion (without java platform)
 If you do NOT have JDK, you may use Jdoodle online, https://www.jdoodle.com/online-java-compiler-ide/